 there must be a specific bacteria (Streptococci or S. mutans) present in the dental plaque.

 The S. mutans bacteria play an active role in the early stages of the caries process, whereas the bacteria lactobacilli contribute to the progression of carious lesions.
-Carious lesions must be diagnosed in conjunction with a current clinical examination and imaging to verify suspicious lesions – especially interproximal lesions.
+Carious lesions must be diagnosed in conjunction with a current clinical examination and dental imaging to verify suspicious lesions – especially interproximal lesions.
 Laser caries detectors can also be used as an adjunct in caries diagnosis.

 A carious lesion develops in three stages of demineralization.
 The first stage in demineralization of enamel is called the incipient lesion or “white spot” (Figure 1).
-This beginning carious lesion can be reversed with the daily use of the fluoride, calcium, and phosphate ions, persistent oral hygiene care to reduce plaque that harbors cariogenic bacteria, and a reduction of refined carbohydrates.
+This beginning carious lesion can be reversed with the daily use of the fluoride ions, persistent oral hygiene care to reduce plaque that harbors cariogenic bacteria, and a reduction of refined carbohydrates.
 The second stage of caries development involves the progression of demineralization of hard tooth tissue leading to the DEJ and into the dentinal layer.
 The third stage is the actual cavitation in the dentinal layer.
 Neither of the last two stages can be reversed and require mechanical removal of dental caries.

 There are three levels of preventive dentistry that the dental professional should understand when educating patients in the dental caries process.
 The first step is primary prevention.
 This initial phase includes the transmission of S. mutans bacteria via saliva.
 Primary prevention seeks to reduce the number of bacteria that cause dental caries, as well as using assessment tools to prevent future caries.
 The second step is secondary prevention, which prevents, arrests, or reverses the microbial shift before any clinical signs of the disease occur.
 The third step focuses on limiting or stopping the progression of the caries process by initiating remineralization therapy of existing lesions.